jagadnag/network_automation/README.md

 Refer the link for python setup: https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3

+#### Session-01 Lab tasks:
+- Install Ansible
+- Configure ansible.cfg and hosts file
+- Learn to use ansible command line module
+- Learn to use ansible-doc and online documentation
+- Write ansible playbooks with cisco_ios command, config and facts modules to interact with CSR1000v

 ## 1.1 Virtual Environments and Ansible Installation

 1. Make a project directory "myproject" in your home directory: